khr128/KGL/README.md

 * Define camera and view matrix
 * Set projection matrix
 * Add lights and compute their positions in eye coordinates
+* Build and add 3D object geometry (vertex buffers) to a reference frame
 * Render scene

 #### Setting viewport